Our focus continues to put the well-being of each child first. But to be blunt, the overall situation is very difficult.

 The virus situation in Bangladesh, India, Myanmar and Nepal is not good.
 India now has one of the highest case rates in the world, and the numbers are understated since testing is nonexistent in poor communities.
 The big issue is that millions of laborers, farm workers and poorer communities have no work and do not receive any government assistance.

 People are dying from lack of food.
-Last week, near a large school in Bangladesh over 75,000 clothing workers were laid off.
+Recently, near a large school in Bangladesh over 75,000 clothing workers were laid off.
 Nationally, that number is likely more than 400,000 caused by the downturn in clothing orders from the United States and Europe.
 These workers receive the lowest wages while supporting other family members.
 There is no government assistance for them.
 The outlook is grim!

 Child Impact-sponsored children are in Adventist Mission schools.
 Those schools receive their income from paying and sponsored students, which, depending on the school, sponsorship can be from 5 to 65 percent of the income.
 The collected funds are what pay for the operation of the school, but with no paying students, the schools are struggling, and most of them are faced with a financial crisis.
 Many teachers have not received any form of income for two months or more – income that provides their families with food.